mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/runtime-architecture.md

 ### 1.1 Which Component Is Responsible for Model Execution?

 The Mendix Runtime interprets and executes the models of your apps.
-The Runtime has a [12-factor-compatible](twelve-factor-architecture) design using industry-leading Java and Scala technologies.
+The Runtime has a [Twelve-Factor App-compatible](twelve-factor-architecture) design using industry-leading Java and Scala technologies.

 ### 1.2 How Does Mendix Execute Models? {#model-execution}